IRaihan97/FrisO/README.md

 As you saw above, there are LOGs in the callback methods.
 These were used to see if the app was getting any responses from the server.
 Now if we click on the "Update" Button, this is the result shown in the log:

 # Conclusion
 You have seen how the development of the webservice has been dealt with.
 Most of the code example provided here are representative of small part of how the webservice has been developed overall and there is much more involved in the code committed in this repository.
-Please have a look at the repository, with the explanation given here, it should be slighty easier to understand how it works.
+Please have a look at the repository, with the explanation given here, it should be slightly easier to understand how it works.